sgumerrabbani/SOFE3980U-Lab4/README.md

 $\qquad x[i]=FPR$

-To evaluate the ROC curve, the Area under the curve AUC-ROC is calculated using the following procedure.
+The Area under the curve, AUC-ROC, is calculated to evaluate the ROC curve using the following procedure.

 auc=0